AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

                                     const Vector<int> &level_steps,
                                     const Vector<IntVect> &ref_ratio);

-WriteSingleLevelPlotfile is for single level runs and WriteMultiLevelPlotfile is for multiple levels.
+:cpp:`WriteSingleLevelPlotfile` is for single level runs and :cpp:`WriteMultiLevelPlotfile` is for multiple levels.
 The name of the plotfile is specified by the plotfilename argument.
 This is the top level directory name for the plotfile.
-In  convention, the plotfile name consist of letters followed by numbers (e.g., plt00258). amrex::Concatenate is a useful helper function for making such strings.
+In AMReX convention, the plotfile name consist of letters followed by numbers (e.g., plt00258). :cpp:`amrex::Concatenate` is a useful helper function for making such strings.

+.. highlight:: c++

 ::